samuelpmish/wordle_solver/README.md

 guess.
 Using this output, the word "aloes" is the best in the sense of producing the smallest pool of words to choose from after the first guess (in the worst-case scenario).

-Of course, this is just a heuristic, as not all lexicons of n words are equally "easy" to solve.
-In practice, though, guessing "aloes" first every time does seem to be a respectable strategy. respectable strategy
+Of course, this is just a heuristic, as two equally-sized lexicons are not equally "easy" to solve.
+In practice, though, guessing "aloes" first every time does seem to be a respectable strategy.